 In that same year Dick and his life Partner, Sonja Hedlund purchased a farm in Sullivan County, which is known as Apple Pond Farm and Renewable Energy Education Center.
 For 18 years, time was spent living in a commune in Brooklyn, teaching during the week and developing Apple Pond Farm on weekends.
 In 1995, he moved full-time to the farm in Callicoon Center.

 Dick co-founded SASD, Sullivan Alliance for Sustainable Development, a not for profit 501-c-3 corporation in 2007, that promotes and facilitates energy efficiency, renewable energy and sustainable economic policies and practices, through serving as consultant to the legislature of Sullivan County as well to several municipalities, businesses and homeowners.
-2010, SASD was awarded top honors by the Federal Environmental Protection Agency.
-He serves on the Board of the Federal Renewable Energy for America Program, Mid Hudson Valley Sustainability Committee, co-chairs its Energy Working Group, the Boards of SASD, County Work Force Development Board, co-Chaired the County Charter Revision Commission, has received many Congressional and State legislature commendations, has produced a weekly WJFF CATSKILL RADIO call-in radio show for 19 years, and a weekly news-paper column on GREENING SULLVAN for seven years.
+In 2010, SASD was awarded top honors by the Federal Environmental Protection Agency.
+He served on the Board of the Federal Renewable Energy for America Program, Mid Hudson Valley Sustainability Committee, co-chairs its Energy Working Group, the Boards of SASD, County Work Force Development Board, co-Chaired the County Charter Revision Commission, received many Congressional and State legislature commendations, produced a weekly WJFF CATSKILL RADIO call-in radio show for 19 years, and a weekly news-paper column on GREENING SULLIVAN for seven years.

 Social and environmental justice have always been at the center of his life.
 This focus animates every day along with sharing life with Sonja and so many friends in the human, animal and other natural communities.